 In the hindsight, I believe the name Hybrid project management is a much better description of this method than structured agile which I used before.

-To learn more about agile project management read a blog I recently wrote Agile project management – A tutorial.
+To learn more about agile project management, read an article I recently wrote about agile called Agile project management – A tutorial.

 If you are in the process of buying project management software read project management software buyer’s guide it is an excellent resource for choosing the right project management software for your needs.